Gartner Magic Quadrant

 Assumptions for Strategic Planning

-Taking advantage of the rapid adoption of the cloud security services by businesses, CASB vendors are aggressively competing with each other by making acquisitions or adding some new unique aspects of CASB functionality into the existing products.
+Taking advantage of the rapid adoption of the cloud security services by businesses, CASB providers are aggressively competing with each other by making acquisitions or adding some new unique aspects of CASB functionality into the existing products.

-Gartner Magic Quadrant is a series published by the IT consulting firm, Gartner, which uses proprietary qualitative data analysis methods to demonstrate market trends and the resultant scores lead to a vendor position in one of the four quadrants that are leaders, challengers, visionaries and niche players.
+Gartner Magic Quadrant is a series published by the Gartner, which uses proprietary qualitative data analysis methods to demonstrate market trends, and the resultant scores lead to a vendor position in one of the four quadrants that are leaders, challengers, visionaries and niche players.

-With compliance and regulations becoming mandatory, the expenditure around the cloud service providers will increase thus affecting the on-premise technology including the security software and the appliance markets.
+- With compliance and regulations becoming mandatory, the expenditure around the cloud service providers will increase, thus affecting the on-premise technology, including the security software and the appliance markets.

 - The large enterprise software providers are now heavily invested in the cloud because they need CASB solutions to deal with security implications.

 Introduction of CASB has fundamentally changed the way data moves between the users and applications, and the cloud-using businesses will need to adjust priorities of investment in security controls.